solusine/markdown-licenses/licenses/AGPL-3.0-or-later.md

   <dt><h4>Installation Information</h4></dt>
   <dd>
-    “<em>Installation Information</em>” for a User Product means any methods, procedures, authorization keys, or other information required to install and execute modified versions of a covered work in that User Product from a modified version of its Corresponding Source.<br><br>
+    <p>“<em>Installation Information</em>” for a User Product means any methods, procedures, authorization keys, or other information required to install and execute modified versions of a covered work in that User Product from a modified version of its Corresponding Source.</p>
-    The information must suffice to ensure that the continued functioning of the modified object code is in no case prevented or interfered with solely because modification has been made.
+    <p>The information must suffice to ensure that the continued functioning of the modified object code is in no case prevented or interfered with solely because modification has been made.</p>
   </dd>
 </dl>